 - Employee Advocacy and Social Selling What differ?

 - Benefits of Employee Advocacy and Social Selling

 Employee Advocacy and Social Selling to attract customers

 Existing customers have higher expectations than ever.
 Gone are the days when buyers responded to calls to cold calls and emails mass.
 Gone are the days when it was easy to click the banners advertising.
 Gone are the days when just having a presence on social networks it was was enough.
 Only the most intelligent and personalized messages reach and influence current customers.

 It goes without saying that potential customers do not accept a single general message.
 They want a message tailored specifically for them, and they want to hear it from someone they can trust.
-But, How you can create custom messages to scale?
+And, How you can create custom messages to scale?
 How can you build trust with both potential customers and with current?
 How to get them involved with their content?
 That is where employee advocacy programs You can make a big difference.

 Employee Advocacy and Social Selling What differ?